Cheat sheet / FAQ for TLM

 keyword argument toTLM.prompt()

-to retrict the output to your set of classes/categories.Consider running TLM with the ‘best’ quality preset to boost clasification accuracy in addition to scoring trustworthiness.
+Consider running TLM with the ‘best’ quality preset to boost clasification accuracy in addition to scoring trustworthiness.

-A good prompt template should list all of the possible categories a document can be classified as, definitions of the categories, and instructions for the LLM to choose a category (including how to handle edge-cases).
+A good prompt template should list all of the possible categories a document/text can be classified as, definitions of the categories, and instructions for the LLM to choose a category (including how to handle edge-cases).
 Append this template to the text of each document in order to form the

 prompt

-argument for TLM.If you have a few labeled examples from different classes, try few-shot prompting, where these examples and their classes are listed within the prompt template.
+If you have some already labeled examples from different classes, try few-shot prompting, where these examples and their classes are listed within the prompt template.

 You can also try using Structured Outputs, although today’s LLMs display lower accuracy in some classification/tagging tasks when required to structure their outputs.